bwood21/travis-ci-status/README.md

 than `origin`, you can specify a different name in the **Travis Ci Remote Name** field in the settings view.

+Per-repo remotes are also now supported.
+To specify a per-repo remote, enter it in the **Remote Overrides** field in the settings view in the format `{"repo":"remote"}`.
+In other words, if I wanted to add the Travis CI Status package with the remote "upstream", I would enter it as follows:

+`{"tombell/travis-ci-status":"upstream"}`

 ### Travis Pro

 You are able to use this with Travis Pro if you enable it in the settings view.